2021 Volvo S60 Trim Levels with Comparisons & Configurations.

 So, how should you configure the 2021 Volvo S60 (assuming you have your heart set on this high-powered luxury sedan)?
 The possibilities can make your head spin.
 To make the process a bit easier on you, we will use this trim level comparison review to break down the four trim levels and go over the features that they offer.
 In the end, we will let you know which trim level - with which accompanying engine - we think is going to best meet the needs of the average buyer in this segment.

-Compare the 2021 Volvo S60 Momentum vs Inscription Trim Levels.
-What is the Difference?
+Compare the 2021 Volvo S60 Momentum vs Inscription Trims.
+What is the difference?

 Let us start things off by examining the 2021 Volvo S60's base Momentum trim level and the next one up from it, the Inscription.
 They can each be equipped with the T5 or T6 engine.
 The standard suspension is a 4-wheel independent suspension, and there is a front anti-roll bar.
 Other standard mechanical features include rack and pinion steering, front coil springs, rear shocks that are gas-pressurized, and corner traction control with a brake-actuated limited slip differential.